It4innovations/snailwatch/docs/client.rst

     $ python -m swclient <server> upload-file benchmarks.json

 The most common way to use this library is from a script that is run by a CI service.
-Your script may look something like this (simplified example that measures each benchmark only once):
+Your script may look something like this (simplified example that measures a single benchmark once):

 .. code-block:: python